fubits1/fubits1/README.md

 ### 🧑‍💻 Me

 I'm Ilja [Илья] - a polyglot freelance developer & UX|DataViz designer from Berlin, Germany.
-I'm into data, JavaScript, wholesome UX, and storytelling with data.
+I'm into data, JavaScript, wholesome UX, and storytelling.

 Maybe a design engineer.
 Maybe a product designer.
 Sometimes a Tech lead who enjoys strategy and systems thinking...